Veg Fried Rice Recipe, How to Make Fried Rice

 In this post I share with you the easiest recipe to make the best flavorful and aromatic veg fried rice at home.

 So this is our favorite go to basic fried rice recipe.
 I also customize it in numerous way so my boys don’t get bored of it.
-Check out the possible variations below.
+Check out the possible variations below, after the stepwise photos.

 How To Make Veg Fried Rice (Stepwise photos)

 If you have precooked grainy (non-mushy) rice, then skip this section completely.
 Most people prefer to use up 1 day old cooked rice or left over rice.
 We don’t eat leftover rice so I always make fried rice with fresh cooked rice.
 I have shown below the way we personally prefer & is guaranteed to give the best results.

 1. Soak 1 cup rice for 10 to 20 mins.
 If you are a large family you can make make more rice (upto 3 cups) following the same method.
 Add rice to a large bowl.
 This is the kind of basmati rice I use.
 You can also use any long grain or medium grain like Jasmine rice or sona masuri.